Ahmed-Al-Badri/Sport-Visualizer_v3/README.md

 A explantating of what happed in the program was written and docemented.

 - A small improvement was added to the Sport Load function, which allowed the function to re-run when an error occured.

+## Project main Issues

+React was not responding to components change ignore everthing, in which a new way was required to make React take attention of the elements change in UseEffect, in which a soluation became possible, instead of just changing the data, A UseState was created that just refreshed to check the Useeffect arugments in which made it possible to do dynamic work with the class, without lossing a lot of data and etc.